lawsonhung/PerScholasSBA308A/README.md

 ## Making Changes
 When making changes to files, you have to compile the Typescript first, then run node on the changed file, then start Vite

-1. Compile Typescript for the project. <br>
+1. Compile Typescript for the project.
 `npx tsc`

 2. Run node on EACH of the changed files.
 The path is relative to the root of the project.
-You do this for each file you've made changes in.  <br>
+You do this for each file you've made changes in.
-e.g.  <br>
+e.g.
 `node ./scripts/apiClient/apiClient.js`

-3. Start vite.  <br>
+3. Start vite.
 `npm run dev`

 ### Acknowledgements